 In a previous article, we showed you how to disable the Windows 10 lock screen by tweaking a key in the Windows Registry File.
 While that method still works, it does involve a marginally risky and slightly complicated editing procedure that, if performed carelessly, could require a reinstallation of the operating system.
 There is a much simpler and safer method for disabling the lock screen.

-This how-to tutorial shows you how to disable the Windows 10 lock screen without resorting to an edit of the Windows Registry File.
+This how-to tutorial shows you how to unlock a computer screen in Windows 10 without resorting to an edit of the Windows Registry File.

 The easy way to disable the Windows 10 lock screen